 - Personal support from an assigned Foster Home Coordinator

-- Ongoing training and conference attendance
+- Ongoing training opportunities

 - Holiday & special occasion support

 - Monthly board checks